 However and whenever, the ‘epiphany’ is the culmination of the great joy of the season – the manifestation of Christ to the Gentiles, symbolized in the three Magi, Caspar, Melchior and Balthassar.
 The mystery hidden for ages in God – adumbrated in the Old Testament – has now been revealed, and we, with the wise men, ‘rejoice with great joy’.

-The gifts they offered symbolize the three-fold munera of Christ: Gold, for a king; incense, for a priest; and myrrh for the body of the One who would give His life for us all.
+The gifts they offered symbolize the mission of Christ, as the One sent by the Father for the redemption of the world: Gold, for a king; incense, for a priest; and myrrh for the body of the One who would give His life as a redemption for us all.

-Here are words for reflection from a homily offered by another wise man, Pope John Paul II, back in what now seems an impossibly innocent era of 1996.
-May we too – with the Pope, the Magi – rush to meet the Christ, the Messiah:
+Here are words for reflection from a homily offered by another wise man, Pope John Paul II, in 1996, a quarter of a century ago now.
+Yet there is no ‘time’ with God, and He awaits us with His infinite patience.
+May we too – with the Pope, the Magi, all those who are gifted with that same ‘wisdom of the wise men’ – go with great haste, and great joy, to meet the Christ, the Messiah:

 “Arise [Jerusalem], shine; for your light has come, and the glory of the Lord has risen upon you” (Is 1:1).

 Today, the Solemnity of Epiphany, this is how the prophet’s words resound.
 The ancient, evocative oracle of Isaiah in a way foretells the light that shone on the stable in Bethlehem on Christmas night, anticipating the angels’ song: “Glory to God in the highest, and on earth peace among men with whom he is pleased” (Lk 2:14).
 In a certain sense, in pointing to the light the prophet is pointing to Christ.
 As it shone for the shepherds seeking the newborn Messiah, so this light shines today on the path of the Magi, come from the East to adore him who was born King of the Jews.